- What is the admission process at GIIS/GMP?

 - When does the Academic session commence?

-Nursery to Grade 11 - From April to March
+For Nursery to Grade 11: Academic session starts from April to March

 - What documents do you need for admission?